-I PURPOSE
+I. PURPOSE

-- A. To protect the public potable water supply served by the High Prairie Villa Water System from the possibility of contamination or pollution by isolating, within its customers internal distribution system, such contaminants or pollutants which could backflow or backsiphon into the public water system. - B. To promote the elimination of, or control of, existing cross connections, actual or potential, between the potable water system and sources of non-potable water or other hazardous substances. - C. To provide for the maintenance of a continuing program of cross connection control which will effectively prevent the contamination or pollution of all potable water systems by cross connection.
+- A. To protect the public potable water supply served by the Lyda Water Company from the possibility of contamination or pollution by isolating, within the customers' internal distribution systems, such contaminants which could backflow or backsiphon into the public water system. - B. To promote the elimination of , or control of, existing cross-connections, actual or potential, between the potable water system and sources of non-potable water or other hazardous substances. - C. To provide for the maintenance of a continuing program of cross-connection control which will effectively prevent the contamination or pollution of all potable water systems by cross-connection.

-II AUTHORITY
+II.
+AUTHORITY

-- A. The Federal Safe Drinking Water Act of 1974, and the statutes of The State of Oregon, Administrative Rules Chapter #333-61-070, #333-61-071, and #333-61-072 state that the water supplier has the primary responsibility for the preventing of water from unapproved sources, or any other substance, from entering the public potable water system. - B. High Prairie Villa Water System, Rules and Regulations, adopted.
+- A. The Federal Safe Drinking Water Act of 1974, and the statutes of the state of the State of Oregon, Administrative Rules Chapters #333-61-071 and #333-61-072 state that the water supplier has the primary responsibility for the preventing of water from unapproved sources, or any other substances, from entering the public potable water system. - B. Lyda Water Company, Rules and Regulations.

-III RESPONSIBILITY
+III.
+RESPONSIBILITY

-The High Prairie Villa Water System shall be responsible for the protection of the public potable water distribution system from contamination or pollution due to the backflow or backsiphonage of contaminants or pollutants through the water service connection.
-If, in the judgement of the High Prairie Villa Water System, an approved backflow device is required at the systems water connection to any customer's premise, the High Prairie Villa Water System, or it's delegated agent, shall give notice in writing to said customer to install an approved backflow prevention device at each service connection to his premises.
-The customer shall, within ninety (90) days, install such approved device, or devices, at his own expense, and failure or refusal, or inability on the part of the customer to install said device or devices within ninety (90) days, shall constitute a ground for discontinuing water service to the premises until such device or devices have been properly installed.
+The Lyda Water Company shall be responsible for the protection of the potable water distribution system from contamination or pollution due to the backflow or backsiphonage of contaminants or pollutants through the water service connection.
+If, in the judgment of the Lyda Water Company, an approved backflow device is required at the company's water connection to any customer's premises, the Lyda Water Company, or it's agent, shall give notice in writing to said customer to install an approved backflow prevention device at each service connection to each customer's premises.
+The customer shall, within ninety (90) days, install such approved device, or devices at customers own expense.
+Failure or refusal, or inability on the part of the customer to install said device or devices within ninety (90) days, shall constitute a ground for discontinuing water service to the premises until such device or devices have been properly installed.
+All re-connection fees are applicable.